jwmatthys/pd-mousewheel-plugin/README.md

 ## Use
 Open Pd and create a [mousewheel] object.
 Open the helpfile to see it in action.

 MouseWheel data will be sent to a [r mousewheel] object.
-It only outputs direction, not absolute position; that is, 1 for up and -1 for down.
-The test file includes a simple abstraction with a counter.
+It only outputs direction, not absolute position; that is, 1 for up and -1 for down (or 120/-120 on Windows).
+The [mousewheel] object is a simple abstraction with a counter to collect and iterate the mousewheel data.

 ### Note
-I believe this overrides the default scrollbar behaviour, which allowed you to scroll around the canvas.
+I believe this plugin overrides the default scrollbar behaviour, which allowed you to scroll around the canvas.

 ## Testing and Compatibility
 Works on Linux